code-not-found/code-not-found.github.io/_posts/jms/2014-01-18-jms-activemq-message-priority-example.md

 normal messages.
 ```

 > When implementing JMS priority it is important to realize that correct configuration of the JMS provider and consumers/producers is key in getting higher-priority messages delivered before lower-priority ones.
-It is also important to note that the JMS specification does not mandate a provider to implement a strict priority ordering of messages.
+It is also important to note that **the JMS specification does not mandate a provider to implement a strict priority ordering of messages**.

 For example [on ActiveMQ, there are a number of settings that need to be made in order to support message priority](http://activemq.apache.org/how-can-i-support-priority-queues.html).
 A typical example is lowering the consumer prefetch to 1 to ensure getting the high priority messages from the store ahead of lower priority messages.
 However this sort of tradeoff can have significant performance implications, so always test your scenarios thoroughly.